unexist/blog/_drafts/domain-storytelling.md

 title: Domain Storytelling
 date: %%%DATE%%%
 author: Christoph Kappel
-tags: agile domainstory ddd
+tags: domainstory ddd showcase
-categories: specification
+categories: specification showcase
 toc: true
 ---
-My original plan for my post about
+My previous post about [Logging vs Tracing]({% post_url 2022-02-18-logging-vs-tracing %} is probably the one with the most upfront preparation so far.
-[Logging vs Tracing]({% post_url 2022-02-18-logging-vs-tracing %}) was to explain the basics and demonstrate both on a kind of real world example afterwards.
+I had ambitious plans for it and wanted to explain the general topic, cover the necessary basics and demonstrate the differences of both on a slightly contrived example later on.
-While writing the post, I had problems to describe the example textual and I need something more approachable.

-In this post I will demonstrate a visual way to

-It took me quite a while to finish my blog post about

-I originally wanted to include my showcase directly in my previous post about , but after many drafts of it I made the decision to postpone it to another one to keep topics separated.
+I added more and more tech to it and quickly ran into trouble explaining how everything is set up and also what the actual usecase is supposed to do.

-So in this post I want to demonstrate a visualization format named [Domain Storytelling][] based on the showcase about to
+So in this follow-up post I want to demonstrate the visualization format [Domain Storytelling][] based on my previous example and introduce you to its unique way of conveying information.
-There a few visual formats that really helpI usually try to create a showcase to have something at hand

-Visual formats can really help to convey information, especially when the thing you are talking about is really complex.

-I wrote about  in my previous
-post and also created a quite complex example in a showcase.
+### Get the whole story

 When you try to explain something complex, it can be difficult for the listener to follow without some kind of visualization for support